dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 The 2.0.0 version of the Case notification (**previously named “RR/MDR case detection and treatment”**) dataset include extensive changes on the data collected and reported based on the new guidelines, newer treatment classes, and resistance testing that are currently being deployed in the field (e.g. Bedaquiline testing).

+> **NOTE**
-> **_NOTE:_**
+>
-The number of RR-TB cases can be considered from the annual aggregation of the quarterly notification dataset - “Rifampicin susceptibility testing among people with pulmonary bacteriologically confirmed TB” section.
+> The number of RR-TB cases can be considered from the annual aggregation of the quarterly notification dataset - “Rifampicin susceptibility testing among people with pulmonary bacteriologically confirmed TB” section.
 As the quarterly dataset can also be considered for annual reporting, it is up to the implementers to consider whether the RIF resistance information should fall under one dataset or the other.

 #### Isoniazid susceptibility among PBC TB with RIF testing